publishing-platform/publishing-platform-infrastructure/terraform/modules/tfc-aws-config/README.md

     or using the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html#sso-configure-profile-token-auto-sso).

-    You can then select the corrsponding workspace and run `terraform apply`.
+3. You can then select the corresponding workspace and run `terraform apply`.

     ```
     $ cd terraform/modules/tfc-aws-config